mosaicnetworks/babble/docs/design.rst

 The App submits transactions for consensus ordering via the **SubmitTx** endpoint
 exposed by the **App Proxy**.
 Babble asynchrously processes transactions and
-eventually feeds them back to the App, in consensus order,  with a **CommitTx**
+eventually feeds them back to the App, in consensus order and bundled in Blocks,
-message.
+with a **CommitBlock** message.

 Transactions are just raw bytes and Babble does not need to know what
 they represent.
 Therefore, encoding and decoding transactions is done by the App.